A Schematic Definition of Quantum Polynomial Time Computability: Fundamental Notions and Notation

 We assume the reader's fundamental knowledge on the notion of quantum Turing machine (or QTM) defined in \cite{BV97}.
 As was done in \cite{Yam99}, we allow a QTM to equip multiple tapes and to move its multiple tape heads non-concurrently either to the right or to the left, or to make the tape heads stay still.
 Such a QTM was also discussed elsewhere (e.g., \cite{ON00}) and is known to polynomially equivalent to the model proposed in \cite{BV97}.

-To compute functions from $\Sigma^*$ to $\Sigma^*$ over an alphabet $\Sigma$, we generally introduce QTMs as machines equipped with output tapes on which output strings are written by the time the machines halt.
+To compute functions from $\Sigma^*$ to $\Sigma^*$ over a given alphabet $\Sigma$, we generally introduce QTMs as machines equipped with output tapes on which output strings are written in a certain specified way by the time the machines halt.
 By identifying languages with their characteristic functions, such QTMs can be seen as language acceptors as well.

 Formally, a \emph{$k$-tape quantum Turing machine} (referred to as \emph{$k$-tape QTM}), for $k\in\nat^{+}$, is a sextuple $(Q,\Sigma, \Gamma_1\times\cdots\times\Gamma_k, \delta,q_0,Q_f)$, where $Q$ is a finite set of inner states including the initial state $q_0$ and a set $Q_f$ of final states with $Q_f\subseteq Q$, each $\Gamma_i$ is an alphabet used for tape $i$ with a distinguished blank symbol $\#$ satisfying $\Sigma\subseteq\Gamma_1$, and $\delta$ is a quantum transition function {}from $Q\times \tilde{\Gamma}^{(k)} \times Q\times \tilde{\Gamma}^{(k)} \times\{L,N,R\}^k$ to $\complex$, where $\tilde{\Gamma}^{(k)}$ stands for $\Gamma_1\times\cdots\times\Gamma_k$.
 For convenience, we identify $L$, $N$, and $R$ with $-1$, $0$, and $+1$, respectively, and we set $D=\{0,\pm1\}$.
 For more information, refer to \cite{Yam99}.